una/personal-goals/happy-moments/happy-moments-16.md

 04/05/2016
 ---
 The SmashingConf after party was at the aquarium!
 It was a lot of fun!
 The otters were out and super playful, we got to pet sting rays, and the jellyfish were pretty mesmerizing.
 Monica also came!

+I lost all of this data when I forgot to move happy-moments to my new computer - check other system!

+04/15/2016
+---
+Today was my last day at IBM -- happy hour

+04/16/2016
+---
+Pattern party!
+Today I prepped with Alex all day and set up the cheese board and decor and rum punch for my going away party.
+It was so much fun!
+And such a great day!

+04/17/2016
+---
+I arrived in NYC for onboarding today.
+The Sheraton where I'm staying has this beautiful rooftop which you can access as an SPG club member.
+It's an awesome perk with anincredible view of the Empire State building and skyline.

+04/18/2016
+---
+Ahh!
+It's my first day at Digital Ocean!
+It was a great day -- I was welcomed with so many tshirts (3 of them!), a kindle, slippers, and a lot of warmth from the team. :) This seems like such a rad place.

+04/19/2016
+---
+Today I went to __ with my team for a welcome dinner.
+It was so good!
+I got trout and a few of the team freaked out that it still had the fish head but whatever :P It tasted great.

+04/20/2016
+---
+I learned today that my coworker makes mini-mason-jar cheesecake and its *SO* good.
+I've been loving working at DO so far and learning about my cool new coworkers.

+04/21/2016
+---
+Tonight was the speaker dinner for Generate.
+The restaurant, Buddakan was *fantastic* and it was such a nice reunion!
+Afterwards we got drinks at a great cocktail bar and stayed out late.

+04/22/2016
+---
+Generate went really well and was so much fun!
+The speakers were great and my talk went well.
+After the conference we got dinner at this Korean BBQ place which was delicious and I was pretty drunk because Tim kept buying everyone rounds of drinks.